isabella232/dynamic-media-classic.en-1/help/cropping-image.md

 # Cropping an image{#cropping-an-image}

-You can crop images in the Scene7 Publishing System.
+You can crop images in the Dynamic Media Classic.
 The system retains information about images that were cropped so you can restore them to their original state.
 You can also crop an image and save the cropped version under a new name.

 You can crop an image to remove white space around it, or crop an area of the image.